danphilibin/conductor/docs/ABOUT.md

 - **No AI slop**: The output has to meet my quality bar - this is non-negotiable because my whole value prop is taste
 - **Keeps me in the loop**: I'm not trying to disappear - I still want to review, make decisions, course-correct.
 Just not write every line or plan every detail
-- **Increases surface area**: The point is I can work on more things simultaneously (Relay + side project + Corner) without feeling scattered or like I'm making linear progress
+- **Increases surface area**: The point is I can work on more things simultaneously without feeling scattered or like I'm making linear progress
 - **Fast feedback loops**: If delegating to an agent takes 30 minutes to plan, it's not worth it.
 I need to know quickly if something's working or needs my intervention.
 Focus on finding friction points and reducing them.
 - **Self-improving**: The system should learn and adapt to my personal taste over time - my specific preferences for code style, architecture decisions, what constitutes "done", etc. This becomes part of my highly customized personal toolkit.